-MBA 700 Strategic Leadership and Managerial Application Portfolio 4 This course introduces students to the principal practices and theorists of contemporary strategic thinking.
-Students will focus on strategic analysis of their industry and the strategic practices of the organizations in that industry.
+MBA 705 Managerial Appl Portfolio

 The MAP is a process in which students summarize, synthesize and demonstrate knowledge, skills, and competencies as organizational managers and leaders.
-Students will draw from their MBA coursework, career experiences and synthesizing activities to build a portfolio.
+Students will draw from their MBA course work, career experiences and synthesizing activities to build a customized professional portfolio.